 What’s your first step?

-What advice would you give to those who want to start as a Business Consultant?
+What advice would you give to those who want to start as a consultant?
 What’s the one mistake they must avoid?
 What’s the best tip you ever got on starting your own business?